 To ensure that our employees maintain a good balance between their working lives and personal lives, and to promote the well-being of everyone at work, ACBC seeks to facilitate a supportive working environment which is caring and productive.
 For this purpose, the Company implements policies and mechanisms to facilitate everyone’s daily life, and improve the quality of life at work: remote working, parental leave, portal solution for best managing the work-life balance, psychological support service, wellness days, etc.

 Protection of employee personal data

 We have always recognized the value of our employees’ data, and as such, we respect and protect their privacy.
-To this end, all employees of the ACBC Group benefit from the following rights:
+To this end, all employees of ACBC benefit from the following rights:

-• right to object to processing if there is a legitimate interest,
+- Right to object to processing of data if there is a legitimate interest.

 OUR CUSTOMERS AND CONSUMERS

 Honesty, safety and quality